-§ 30 Duration, structure and scope of the degree program
+§ 30 Duration and scope of the degree program

-- (1) The standard period of study according to § 1 is four semesters. - (2) Students have a choice of two courses of study: Biological Physics and Nanoscience and Nanotechnology.
-The Biological Physics course of study is completed at Technische Universität Dresden.
-In addition, as part of the cooperation with KU Leuven (Belgium), students have the option, in accordance with the cooperation agreement, to take up studies in the field of Nanoscience and Nanotechnology with a cooperation partner and to continue and complete them at Technische Universität Dresden after the first year of study. - (2) By passing the final examination pursuant to § 2 para.
+- (1) The standard period of study according to § 1 is four semesters. - (2) By passing the final examination pursuant to § 2 para.
 2 sentence 1, a total of 120 credit points are acquired for modules, the final thesis, and the colloquium.

-§ 31 Subject-specific admission of the graduation examination
+Subject-specific admission requirements for the final examination